nathanjhood/base64/README.md

 PLEASE NOTE: This project should not really be installed system-wide nor placed in your operating system's ```PATH```, due to the naming conflict with the actual system-level base64 implementation.

 Due to this, and also some interest in implementing further encode/decode algorithms as well as implementing the entire package as NodeJs binary addons, this project will likely either be renamed, or deprecated in favor of a larger, more realized project.

+Currently working on a switch argument for the different modes (encode, decode, possibly a 'diff' mode for testing, debugging, etc).
+Also adding the standard CLI flags (```--version```, ```--help```, ```--verbose```, etc) but without depending on ```getopt``` or any C library.
+Furthermore, colorization line numbers and line ending chars is already in the codebase, but will need a bit of system-detection logic to ensure that the end-user's terminal actually [supports colourized output](https://linux.die.net/man/5/terminfo).

+My primary interest in this project is to extend functionality to include other algorithms and alphabets, such as Base32, Hex, etc, with a unified interface - or perhaps just a single interface, eventually - and potentially to be used as a Node C++ addon.

 ## Thanks for reading!